 I haven’t personally tried Mod Podge for rocks and instead use a spray finish.
 I have both gloss and matte sprays.
 The brand I use is Aleen’s Acrylic Sealer and have used both the Matte and Gloss Spray.
 Both spray on smoothly with no issues and will nicely protect your artwork.
 Check out Aleen’s here.

-You will want to spray your rocks in a well-ventilated area because, not gonna lie—this is a downside—it’s fumey.
+You will want to spray your rocks in a well-ventilated area because, not going to lie—this is a downside—it’s fumey!